OpenPhysProject/OpenPhys/docs/newSiteDocs/01_Create_New_Site.md

 ###Create New Site
-First Steps: Choose a website name (Domain) and a Web Hosting Service
+Choose a website name (Domain) and a Web Hosting Service

 A domain name refers to the website name (url) used to visit your site, such as http://openphys.med.ualberta.ca/.
 ‘Web Hosting’ refers to the web server computers where the files of the website are stored and served to the internet from.